The University's public liability insurance: how does this apply to me?

 The following information is a set of guidelines for staff/students consider when dealing with potential Public Liability claims.
 They are broad guidelines and further discussion may be required on individual cases for clarity.

 Insurance programme detail

-Claims relating to property with a value of £250 or less will be dealy with 'in house' by the Insurance Office.
+Claims relating to Injury and/or property should be reported directly to the Insurance Office as soon as possible.
+The Insurance office will manage the claim process with our Insurers, Zurich Municipal and Legal Services.
 For a claim to be successful there has to be 'legally proven liability' on the part of the University.

 Our insurers have the right to audit such claims to ensure that both legal liability and the amount claimed have been addressed satisfactorily.

 The following guidlines give pointers as to whether the University is at fault and therefore able to pay the claim.

 - When a claim is intimated, the person claiming will be asked to explain in writing why they feel the University is at fault.
 Investigations into legal liability by the University will be documented and a file set up and retained containing details of the claim.